scicloj/translating-books/README.md

 ## Licenses

-Various licenses of books' text and code determint the ways we may use them as inspiration for Clojure books.
+Various licenses of books' text and code determine the ways we may use them as inspiration for Clojure books.

 - [MIT](https://opensource.org/license/mit) - just fine
 - [CA BY-SA 3.0 DEED](https://creativecommons.org/licenses/by-sa/3.0/deed.en) - free to adapt